piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

 where, the number of boundaries `Part-nBounds` (6 in 3D cuboid) is followed by the names of the boundaries (given by the hopr.ini file) and the type `periodic`.
-Furthermore, the periodic vectors must be supplied and the size of the Cartesian background mesh `Part-FIBGMdeltas`, which can be accompanied by a division factor (i.e. number of background cells) in each direction given by `Part-FactorFIBGM`.
+Furthermore, the periodic vectors must be supplied and the size of the Cartesian background mesh `Part-FIBGMdeltas`, which can be accompanied by a division factor (that is the number of background cells) in each direction given by `Part-FactorFIBGM`.
 Here, the size and number of cells of the background mesh correspond to the actual mesh.

 #### Field solver